moeakwak/monaco-it/README.md

 ## Intellisense (Language Server)

-We provide a language server, which supports `c++` and `python` experimentally: https://github.com/moeakwak/monaco-language-server
+We provide a language server for monaco editor, which supports `c++` and `python` experimentally: https://github.com/moeakwak/monaco-language-server

 ### Limitation